FAQs

 A.

-The startup fee covers the time it takes to write proposals, draft contracts, get our church/ministry partners set up in our systems, and the typical additional initial time needed by the virtual assistant to get acclimated to the church/ministry.
+The startup fee covers the time it takes to write proposals, draft contracts, get our church/ministry partners set up in our systems, and the typical initial time needed by the virtual assistant to get acclimated to the church/ministry.
 Usually, there are more/longer conversations between the virtual assistant and our partners during the initial weeks of the contract.
 The startup fee is a one-time fee.
 If a church/ministry adds services, they do not pay an additional startup fee.
-The startup fee is reduced for church plants and churches with an average worship attendance less than 150.

 Q?